e476h171/PERSONAL_PROJECTS/Data Science/Technical Exams/Fetch Rewards/README.md

 ## Conclusion
-Thank you for your time and I hope to have the opportunity to speak with you further about how I can be an asset to your team.
+Thank you for your time and I hope to have the opportunity to speak with you further about how I can be an asset to your team. :cowboy_hat_face: